anibalsande/Group5-UDC-Seneca/README.md

    The Selection Confirmed dialog box opens to summarize your choices for Input Columns (Features) and Output Column (Target).
 7. Select **OK**.

+### Data Preprocessing
+Before you can create a model, you must remove or fill in missing or unreadable values ("NaN" or "Not a Number" values) in the dataset.

+**To preprocess data**
+1. Open the menu under Preprocessing Options by selecting the down arrow.
+2. Select the appropriate option (remove or fill with the mean, median, or a constant) for the NaNs in your dataset.
+3. If you select Fill NaN with a Constant, enter the constant in the field labelled "Enter constant value".
+4. Select Apply Preprocessing.
+   A Success message appears to confirm preprocessing.
+5. Select **OK**.

 ### Model creation and prediction
+You are ready to create your model and view the metrics.

+**To create model and prediction**
+1. Name your model in the Create description field.
+   **Note**: You can create a model with no name.
+A dialog box appears asking if you are sure before you can continue.
+You can still save the model.
+2. Select Create model.
+   The Model Results appear in a separate window and show the name, coefficient of determination, mean squared error, and model formula (see Figure 10).
+   For a simple (single-independent-variable) linear regression, the app displays a graph (Figure 10).
+   For a multiple linear regression, no graph appears.

 ### Saving and loading models
+After creating your model, you can save it from the Model Results window and reload at a later time.

+**To save a model**
+1. From the Model Results window, select Save model.
+2. Navigate to the location where you want to save.
+3. Enter your desired file name and select Save.
+   The file saves with a .joblib extension, and a dialog box appears to inform you of the successful save.
+4. Select **OK**.

+**To reload a model**
+1. From the Main Interface, select Open Model.
+2. Navigate to the location of your saved model's .joblib file.
+3. Double-click the file or select it and select Open.
+   A dialog box opens to inform you the model has been loaded successfully.
+4. Select **OK**.

 <!--Troubleshooting?
 FAQs?
 Credits?
 Licence/License?-->